 - Identify funding opportunities to support proposed activities as part of Phase 3, including the Loneliness Survey and a pilot project with local general practitioners.

 Centre of Excellence for Inclusive Education

-On hold at present, sitting with School of Education and The Arts and will require a significant amount of funding.
+- On hold at present, sitting with the School of Education and The Arts and will require a significant amount of funding.